FAQ’s

 What death benefits are afforded to veterans?

-All men and women who have served in the military and hold an Honorable Discharge receive a burial flag and a bronze, marble or granite grave marker at no charge.
-If a service member passes in a veteran’s hospital, nursing home or home bound under VA supervision, there are benefits that the Department of Veterans Affairs will forward to the funeral home.
-These expenses often include transportation, burial allowances and additional items if the veteran has service connected disabilities.
-Any veteran can be buried (full casket or cremation urn) in Veteran National Cemeteries, with some offer niche crypts for urns.
+All men and women who have served in the military and hold an Honorable Discharge receive a burial flag and a bronze, marble, or granite grave marker at no charge.
+If a service member passes in a veteran’s hospital, nursing home, or homebound under VA supervision, there are benefits that the Department of Veterans Affairs will forward to the funeral home.
+These expenses often include transportation, burial allowances, and additional items if the veteran has service-connected disabilities.
+Any veteran can be buried (full casket or cremation urn) in Veteran National Cemeteries, with some offering niche crypts for urns.
 A spouse of the veteran or minor child can also be buried with the veteran if the VA cemetery is notified at the time of the veteran’s burial.
 The veteran’s DD-214 or proof of service is required by the Department of Veterans Affairs.
 The veteran’s spouse may be interred if she passes before the veteran and all of the above must be verified as if it were the veteran.

 What can be done with cremated remains?